 Once upon a while this was a plus over phones with microUSB, now it’s being viewed as a negative and everybody is looking forward to Apple to embrace USB-C.

 In spite of its power over the market for smartphones, Apple is sometimes very slow to adopt new technologies.
-This week, we’ll examine a variety of examples, beginning with the USB-C that we mentioned earlier.
+This week, we’ll examine a variety of examples, beginning with the USB-C that I mentioned earlier.

 USB-C 8 years